nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Lion and the Lamb
+  - title: Strength will rise
-    video: rT-HulZ6TQA
+    video: nuudVoMyZyE
-  - video: LqBpifDpNKc
+  - video: -HLVnPjbSaI
-    title: O praise the Name
+    title: Everyone needs compassion
-  - video: -pHY4nZb-Vg
+  - video: aDQeREdlw_4
-    title: We bow our hearts
+    title: You alone can rescue
-  - video: pTTlSx6zXio
+  - video: IcC1Bp13n_4
-    title: All I once held dear
+    title: Who You say I am
 sermon:
-  video: CE3u1k2WxxI
+  video: Js1GDMdNqE8
   islive: false
-  title: Crossroad Online - Peace
+  title: Crossroad Online - Zechariah's song
-  intro: In this week's talk Jon and Louise look at how we cooperate with God and
+  intro: As we approach Christmas we'll be looking at some of the songs that were
-    play our part in protecting and developing our hearts, becoming more Christ-like.
+    sung at the first Christmas.
+This week Jon and Louise look at the song of Zechariah the priest...
 ---